AbuSuraj/Ayesha-Auto-Resaller-client/README.md

  # Ayesha Auto Reseller
  ## Admin credentials

-# Note:
-<li>Please Turn off your add blocker</li>
 <li>adminEmail:<jangkar@mahbub.com> </li>
 <li>adminPassword:<@bSuraj123></li>
+<li>Please Turn off your add blocker</li>

 ## Project Description
 <li>A simple Resale Car website made with using MERN Stack technology</li>
 <li>To sign up there is a option for account type- buyer and seller.
 By default and google sign up is considered as buyer</li>
 <li>Navbar have some routes, among them  Dashboard is private, others public routes are home, Blog, Sign In, and Sign Up</li>
-<li>Dashboard manue is changed in accordance with account type.</li>
+<li>Dashboard menu is changed in accordance with account type.</li>
-<li>"My Order" manue is for Buyer, "Add a product", "My Product" are for seller, and "All seller", "all Buyer", "add a category", and "Reported Item" are for admin.
+<li>"My Order" menu is for Buyer, "Add a product", "My Product" are for seller, and "All seller", "all Buyer", "add a category", and "Reported Item" are for admin.
 <li>Home page have a few section such as banner, Cars cateogry, FAQ, and Advertisement</li>
 <li>Categories are  shown on the home page, moreover, if user click "See All Cars" then one  can see available all cars for this category</li>
 <li>In category wise car page, there are details information for the available cars.
 Additionally, if the seller is verified then there is verified icon next to the sellers name.</li>